karannavani/social-fitness-app/README.md

 ---
 # Future Features
-* **Responsiveness:** Being riddled with bugs did not give us enough to build a stable responsive version, this would be top priority as a future feature.
+* **Responsiveness:** Being riddled with bugs did not give us enough time to build a stable responsive version, this would be top priority as a future feature.

 * **More with ‘following’:** While you can follow other users currently, we did not write any code to take advantage of that.
 In the future, I want to use that to provide more tailored experiences and exercise recommendations.